nordinr/git-init-basic/README.md

 # PART 02

 ## 1. Branch
-This repo has 2 basic branches. `master and development`
+This repo has 2 basic branches. `master and development`.

+Place this repo on a